In this exercise you will write a working program in Java to display an

 Open the text editor you installed in Exercise 0 and type the

-following text into a single file named FirstProg.java
+following text into a single file named FirstProg.java.
+Make sure

 to match what I have written exactly, including spacing, punctuation,